 - HVAC technicians: School HVAC systems often contain asbestos insulation and gaskets.
 Technicians working on heating, ventilation, and air conditioning systems face direct exposure.

 "I've spoken with dozens of school custodians and maintenance workers who, 20 or 30 years after leaving their jobs, are now facing mesothelioma diagnoses.
 They didn't know they were at risk.
-The schools didn't tell them, and they never received proper training or protective equipment," explains Anna Jackson.
+The schools didn't warn them, and they never received proper training or protective equipment," explains Anna Jackson.

 Why Has NYC Failed to Address Asbestos in Its Schools?

-- Regulatory laxity: While the EPA has issued citations and penalties, enforcement has been intermittent, and violations rarely result in criminal charges or significant financial consequences.
+- Regulatory laxity: While the EPA has issued citations and penalties [9], enforcement has been intermittent, and violations rarely result in criminal charges or significant financial consequences.

 School employees and, in some cases, families of exposed students may have legal claims against the NYC Department of Education or other responsible parties.
 These claims typically fall into several categories:

-- Failure to warn: AHERA requires schools to notify staff and parents of asbestos presence.
+- Failure to warn: AHERA requires schools to notify staff and parents of asbestos presence [9].
 Failure to provide this notice can support legal claims.

 - Workers' compensation: School employees diagnosed with mesothelioma may qualify for workers' compensation benefits, though benefits vary by state and circumstance.